Search

 Nothing.
 It is better to discard or plant Easter Lilies in the garden after forcing, as they can’t be forced again.

-My friend’s Hippeastrum flowers much earlier than mine everyyear.
+My friend’s hippeastrum flowers much earlier than mine everyyear.
 Why?

 The warmer the room, the earlier you can start it into growth.
 For Christmas flowering, 21°C (70°F) is needed; for late winter flowering, 13°C (55°F); and for spring flowering, 10°C (50°F).